New Pest Identification and Reporting Portal!

 Areas of Emphasis

 Educational programs focus on teaching the Alaskan public about the systematic IPM approach to problem solving.
 Clients learn about pest identification, appropriate methods for dealing with pests, and the many benefits of IPM.

 Exotic and Imported Pests

 This category is essential to assist program partners with the identification and tracking of imported pests and diseases.
-It also addressed the public demand for information about subjects appearing in the national media, such as the Asian long-horned beetle, and the Asian gypsy moth.
+It also addresses the public demand for information about subjects appearing in the national media, such as the Asian long-horned beetle, and the Asian gypsy moth.

 Noxious and Invasive Weeds

 In addition to public outreach on this subject, IPM technicians scout for and map noxious and invasive weeds and provide information on control options.
 The program cooperates with public and private agencies, assists with noxious and invasive plant identification, and works toward educating landowners and the general public.